 2. Support Their Identity Development

-These two strategies encourage parents to focus on how a teenager feels, while also giving teenagers the foundation for developing internal strength regardless of who approves of them—a trait I am sure all parents want their teenagers to have.
+These two strategies encourage parents to focus on how a teenager feels, while also giving teenagers the foundation for developing self confidence and internal strength regardless of who approves of them—a trait I am sure all parents want their teenagers to have.
 Ultimately, your teenager will trust that he can rely on your support as he seeks to fix his social problems on his own.

 Mercedes Samudio, LCSW, is a parent coach based in Huntington Beach, CA. Learn more about Samudio at TheParentingSkill.com.